uiceds/syllabus/manuscript.md

 Note that new homeworks are assigned most weeks, so if you don't stay ahead, it can be easy to fall behind.

-### Mini-Projects
+### Culmination Projects

-Mini-projects are also administered using PrairieLearn.
+Culmination projects at the end of each section of the class are also set up using PrairieLearn.
-There are a total of 3 mini-projects, one at the end of each section of the course.
+There are a total of 3 culmination projects, one at the end of each section of the course.
-Mini-projects will be completed in teams, with randomly assigned team members which will be different for each project.
+The projects will be completed in teams, with randomly assigned team members which will be different for each project.
 The goal of the projects are allow you to apply the concepts learned in the course to a (relatively) real-world dataset and to practice working in a team.

 ## Learning Resources
 * Students are expected to bring a laptop to class, and have use of one and an internet connection for homeworks and pre-class activities.
 * There is no required textbook to purchase.
 However, much of the course follows the book *[Data Driven Science and Engineering](http://www.databookuw.com/)* by Brunton and Kutz.
 The book includes a freely available [pdf version](http://www.databookuw.com/databook.pdf) and lecture videos, is also available for sale in hardcover and ebook formats.
 * The course also includes content from the [Julia learning resources](https://julialang.org/learning/), which is also a good resource for learning Julia in general.
 The free course *[Introduction to Computational thinking](https://computationalthinking.mit.edu/Fall24/)* from MIT is particularly well done.
-* For students that want to continue beyond the material covered in this course, there is [*Parallel Computing and Scientific Machine Learning*](https://github.com/mitmath/18337) (another course from MIT), the associated [SciML Book](https://book.sciml.ai/) and [*Deep Learning*](https://www.deeplearningbook.org/) by Goodfellow, Bengio, and Courville.
+* For students that want to continue beyond the material covered in this course, there is [*Parallel Computing and Scientific Machine Learning*](https://github.com/mitmath/18337) (another course from MIT), the associated [SciML Book](https://book.sciml.ai/), and [*Deep Learning*](https://www.deeplearningbook.org/) by Goodfellow, Bengio, and Courville.

 ### Policies